darrylburke/ArduinoNanoNeoPIxelBTI2C/README.md

 ```
 *Note*  you can also send these commands via the USB cable to the Arduino from the Raspberry pi using a standard USB data cable.. it will also power the Nano from the Pi USB!

 ./I2CClient RAINBOWS\\|

+<h2> USB Bluetooth Dongle</h2>
+setup your dongle and connect (help example in raspberry_bt_connect.txt file)
+look at send_command.pl for sample to send vi perl

 <h1> Android</h1>